-Essential Oils: I use essential oils on occasion but I am not one who lives and dies by them – although I really do enjoy using them.
+I use essential oils on occasion but I am not one who lives and dies by them – although I really do enjoy using them.
 My methods with these are a little unconventional.
 Again – the subway smell….I mean, what is going on in my bathroom?
 Anyways. after cleaning my bathroom – I legit go around and shake drops of essential oil behind the toilet, in the tank of the toilet, in the toilet, behind the sink, in the cabinet – like everywhere – and finally, my bathroom smells SO GOOD.
 I like cinnamon but there are so many good ones out there.
-Mountain Rose Herbs has a variety of organic oils, you can check them out here.
+Mountain Rose Herbs has a variety of organic essential oils!

 I spoke with the company about their ingredients and they explained these packs are made of a proprietary blend of water and pine, lime, cedarwood, aniseed and clove and a ploymer/gel.
 The gel is a food grade polymer that allows for the ingredients to create a gel-like substance and is safe to touch and eat (although not recommended).
 10.00 for 6 sachets on Amazon Prime.

 For anyone who is life or death dependent on wipes – me included – try these as a substitute!

 These are just hydrogen peroxide and water.
 This is a great substitute for disinfecting bleach wipes.
 The CDC confirms hydrogen peroxide is active against a wide range of microorganisms including bacteria, yeasts, fungi, viruses and spores.
 I use these on my toilet and and on the counter after prepping meats/poultry/eggs.
 These are also effective for disinfecting cuts or scrapes too.
 You can check them out here.